dhermes/bezier/scripts/docker/README.md

 ## [`python-multi`][1] Dockerfile

-> Multiple Python versions installed into Ubuntu LTS (16.04 as of October 2017)
+> Multiple Python versions installed into Ubuntu LTS (16.04 as of January 2018)

 Currently